 Understand and appreciate every function in your business

-Putting ego aside for the good of the business is not something you would necessarily expect from such a young entrepreneur, but Francis has shown on multiple occasions that Gymshark comes first.
-Following his decision to step back as CEO he took on the roles of Chief brand officer, Chief Marketing Officer and Chief Product officer to fully understand each function while building his leadership skills.
+Putting ego aside for the good of the business is not something you would necessarily expect from such a young entrepreneur, but Francis has shown on multiple occasions that the business comes first.
+Following his decision to step back as CEO he took on the roles of Chief brand officer, Chief Marketing Officer and Chief Product officer to fully understand each function of the Gymshark brand while building his leadership skills.

 “I’ve worked in so many different facets of the business, I really think I’m in an amazing position now where I can amalgamate all of that knowledge, experience and expertise, and hopefully be the person that can really help to lead Gymshark to this next level.”Ben Francis

 Nurture your people; from your employees to the wider community

 Of course, not everyone can utilise an army of social media influencers with thousands of followers, but you do have ambassadors.
 Are your employees proud to represent your company?
 Do your contractors return time and again?
 Would your clients recommend you to their stakeholders?
 Each of these individuals and groups has its own sphere of influence.